- What are the benefits of CBD oil for menopause symptoms?

 Cannabis & Hemp for Menopause

 Menopause is one of the top three reasons women use therapeutic cannabis products — menstruation and sex are the other two.
-The good reputation that hemp and cannabis-derived CBD oils are gaining for treating peri- and post-menopausal symptoms isn’t based just on testimonials — scientific research also indicates how cannabidiol (CBD) could be useful for:
+The good reputation that hemp and cannabis-derived CBD products (especially oils) are gaining for soothing peri- and post-menopausal symptoms isn’t based just on testimonials — scientific research also indicates how cannabidiol (CBD) could be useful in soothing the symptoms of many health and wellness issues, including:

 - Hot flashes

-In this article, we’ll explore how menopause triggers inflammation and brain chemistry changes — which are at the root of most of these symptoms — and how CBD and other interventions could help.
+In this article, we’ll explore how menopause triggers inflammation and brain chemistry changes — which are at the root of most of these symptoms — and how CBD oil for menopause symptoms may be able to help.

 More than Estrogen: A Sea of Changes